unxed/ap/ap.md

      other programming languages to guarantee syntactic correctness.

    - **Unique anchor**:
-     During patch generation, the AI ​​must ensure that the selected anchor appears only once in the source file, or choose a different anchor.
+     During patch generation, the AI must ensure that the selected anchor appears only once in the source file, or choose a different anchor.

 ### 3.4.
 Error Handling